How Do You Extend Your Stay In The States

-So you’re planning to pursue your MBA in the United states, and you’re leaning towards extending your stay there.
-It all looks rosy from your host country, but the visa process in the states make it look near difficult for you to settle abroad!
-Till now, you’d assume that your best bet to settle in the United States would be to complete your education and go for the Optional Practical Training (OPT) of 1 year, where you’ll be eligible to find a H1B sponsor, and file your application for the same.
-US receives 200,000+ applications for H1B visa per year, out of which they grant around 65,000 visas, and that too, by a lottery system.
-So, assuming you get a sponsor for H1B visa (which is not easy either), your chances of settling in the US are only 1 in 3.
+So you’re planning to pursue your MBA in the United States, and you’re learning how to extend your stay there.
+It all looks rosy from your host country, but the visa process in the states makes it look near difficult for you to settle abroad!
+Till now, you’d assume that your best bet to settle in the United States would be to complete your education and go for the Optional Practical Training (OPT) of 1 year, where you’ll be eligible to find an H1B sponsor, and file your application for the same.
+US receives 200,000+ applications for H1B visas per year, out of which they grant around 65,000 visas, and that too, by a lottery system.
+So, assuming you get a sponsor for an H1B visa (which is not easy either), your chances of settling in the US are only 1 in 3.
 If you don’t get in your only attempt, you’d have to settle for another country, or find a whole new sponsor and apply again and again until you win the lottery.
 There is uncertainty as to when you’ll get your work permit, and it will be illegal to work in the US until then.
 Fret not, we have just the solution.
 What if we told you, that there was a way to get more time to apply for the H1B visa?
 You wouldn’t have to exit the country, and you’ll have three years of OPT instead of one to try your luck with the H1B visa.
-The secret to this 3 year OPT are the ‘STEM’ courses.
-STEM degrees refer to the fields of education related to Science, Technology, Engineering and Maths.
-According to the US department of Labour, there is a substantial shortage of qualified candidates for the STEM courses, and it is predicted, that the number of skilled workforce is only going to decrease.
-A few of STEM courses also go in the same direction as business and management which works for students with non-science background.
+The secret to this 3 year OPT is the ‘STEM’ courses.
+STEM degrees refer to the fields of education related to Science, Technology, Engineering, and Maths.
+According to the US Department of Labour, there is a substantial shortage of qualified candidates for the STEM courses, and it is predicted, that the number of skilled workforces is only going to decrease.
+So you can extend your stay thereby applying for one of these courses.
+A few STEM courses also go in the same direction as business and management which works for students with a non-science background.
 For instance, you could go for courses like M.Sc. in Management Sciences.
-Not just this, you have over 200 courses that you could choose from, which complement your Bachelors.
+Not just this, you have over 200 courses that you could choose from, which complement your bachelor's.
 There are also a few courses, that do not require a Bachelor’s degree!
 You can find the latest list of STEM courses here.
 The story doesn’t even end here.
 There are a number of other benefits of the STEM courses:

 - More Job Opportunities:- The growth of STEM job opportunities has been much higher than other non-STEM jobs from 2004-2014.
-The rise in number of jobs predicted for the STEM courses for the period 2014-2024 are more than double of those for the Non-STEM courses.
+The rise in the number of jobs predicted for the STEM courses for the period 2014-2024 is more than double those for the Non-STEM courses.
 (You can read the study here.)

-- High Remuneration:- It should be no news that STEM courses are some of the highest paying jobs in the United States.
+- High Remuneration:- It should be no news that STEM courses are some of the highest-paying jobs in the United States.
 Well, the economics here is simple- High demand + low supply= High remuneration With low supply for the high number of vacancies in the STEM fields, the salaries for these courses are mind-blowing.
-Also, growth opportunities are very high, since positions on upper managerial levels are as vacant as the lower levels.
+Also, growth opportunities are very high, since positions on upper managerial levels are as vacant as the lower levels you will get to extend your stay there easily.
 More time in the US, higher chances of procuring your H1 visa and more job opportunities with high salaries.
 What more could you ask for?
-Reach out to the closest career counsellor, and explore your options!
+Reach out to our career counselor, and explore your options!